-The Global Ocean Acidification Observing Network (GOA-ON) relies on international collaboration to share data and understand the global ecological impacts of ocean acidification (OA).
-GOA-ON membership extends across disciplines, countries, socioeconomic status, gender and ethnicity.
+The Global Ocean Acidification Observing Network (GOA-ON) relies on international collaboration to share data and understand the global impacts of ocean acidification (OA).
+GOA-ON membership extends across disciplines, countries, socioeconomic status, gender, and ethnicity.

 Pier2Peer is a scientific mentorship program that matches senior researchers with early career scientists to facilitate an exchange of expertise and to provide a platform for international collaborations.

-Pier2Peer employs an adaptive and self-driven approach to capacity development with guiding principles to focus on user needs at the local, regional, national, and international level and to foster inter-regional and global collaboration.
+Pier2Peer approaches capacity development with principles that focus on user needs at the local, regional, national, and international levels.

 The program officially launched during the 3rd GOA-ON Science Workshop in Hobart, Australia, May 2016.